-(a) Except as provided in subsection (b), means a source that emits, or has the potential to emit, any regulated air pollutant at a Significant Emission Rate.
-This includes emissions from insignificant activities.
+(a) Except as provided in subsection (b) of this section, means a source that emits, or has the potential to emit, any regulated air pollutant at a Significant Emission Rate.
+The fugitive emissions and insignificant activity emissions of a stationary source are considered in determining whether it is a major source.
+Potential to emit calculations must include emission increases due to a new or modified source and may include emission decreases.